themagicbean/Wall_of_Text_Bot/Wall_of_Text_Bot_ReadMe.txt

 Set timing as you please and run python.exe with the argument being the bot file location.

 Known issue:
-Bot will comment on the same post multiple times.
+A. Bot will comment on the same post multiple times.
 I decided to just label this a feature instead of a bug.
 Two reasons:
 (1)  I haven't figured out how to fix it, and I want to be done with this project.
 (2)  If you type a wall of text, then ignore a bot telling you that you typed a wall of text, you deserve another bot comment.

+B. Also, as this was my first semi-functioning project, I failed to note the version of Python and PRAW.
+May not work anymore.